-Not being impressed by mid-to-late Chabrol too much, I didn't feel the need to check his early works.
-What a mistake.
 This is great, for reasons too many to enumerate here.
-For one thing, it has that perfect balance between realism and poetry, incidental and archetypal, that only the best filmmaking can offer.
+For one thing, it has that perfect balance between incidental and archetypal that only the best art can offer.
 In terms of relatability, it certainly tops everything from the ensuing nouvelle vague.
+Bombastic end-sequence mimics Christian kitsch to an alienating effect, only to make the homoerotic drama at the center all the more real.

 Le beau Serge, c'est le beau Serge, premier chef d'oeuvre de Chabrol, parfois la grâce creative, la justesse cinématographique des scènes guident les premiers pas d'un grand réalisateur, c'est le cas ici.
 Parfois leur oeuvre est servie par des acteurs géniaux c'est le cas, le trio merveilleux dont l'immense Bernadette Lafont.
 On peut aussi entendre que le problème des territoires oubliés est une vielle affaire....